Diseases & Conditions

 Orthopaedic surgeons group shoulder problems into the following categories.

-Impingement is caused by excessive rubbing of the shoulder muscles against the top part of the shoulder blade, called the acromion.
+Impingement is caused by excessive rubbing of the shoulder muscles against the parts of the shoulder blade called the acromion and coracoid.

 Impingement problems can occur during activities that require excessive overhead arm motion.
-Medical care should be sought immediately for inflammation in the shoulder because it could eventually lead to a more serious injury.
+Seek medical care immediately for inflammation in the shoulder because it could eventually lead to a more serious injury.
+Repetitive rubbing of the muscles against the bone can lead to tendinitis, which is a form of inflammation, and even possibly lead to tears that may require surgery in the future.

 Rotator Cuff Injuries